How to Magnetize a Screwdriver

 Take just 5 minutes to magnetize a screwdriver today for quicker, easier repairs down the line.

 Obtain a neodymium magnet with a pull force of ¼ pound to 1 pound.
-If you haven’t got one handy, there are a number of online retailers that specialize in inexpensive magnets (view example on Amazon).
+If you don’t already have one, they are easy enough to purchase online.

 Wipe any dirt or debris from all metal parts of the screwdriver with a dry rag or cloth.
 If especially dirty, dampen the rag to thoroughly clean the tool, then allow the metal to dry before proceeding.